Refinitiv/refinitiv-ui/documents/src/pages/styles/typography.md

 *>The font "Proxima Nova Fin" shall only be used within Refinitiv products or services.
 The copyright owner must approve any use of such font outside of Refinitiv products or services, which may be subject to a fee.
 Please see https://www.fontspring.com/lic/fontspring/webfont#license_text

 x> Font styles in Halo theme are only Regular, Semi Bold and Bold.
-Do not use 'Itatic' style due to the license on Proxima Nova Fin font.
+Do not use 'Italic' style due to the license on Proxima Nova Fin font.

 ::
 ```css